Home Early

 Curry and Reed

-Curry and Reed at my sister's wedding
+Curry and Reed at my

-In 1999, I saw Becky Reed at a party at Bud's house.
 We hadn't seen or spoken to each other in years, and I promised to call her.

 We got together and decided to see if we could play some music as a duo.
 Our custom was to go out to dinner on Saturday night and then play some music together.